-On March 16, 2015, the Company entered into an at market ("ATM") issuance sales agreement (the "Sales Agreement") with MLV & Co.
+On March 16, 2015, the Company entered into an at market issuance sales agreement (the "Sales Agreement") with MLV & Co.
 LLC ("MLV") pursuant to which the Company may issue and sell shares of its common stock having an aggregate offering price of up to \$40 million from time to time, at its option, through MLV as its sales agent, subject to certain terms and conditions.
 Any shares sold will be sold pursuant to the Company's effective shelf registration statement on Form S-3 (File No. 333-196255), as supplemented by a prospectus supplement dated March 16, 2015.
 The Company will pay MLV a commission of 3.0% of the gross proceeds of the sale of any shares sold through MLV.
 For the year ended December 31, 2015, the Company sold 1,407,072 shares of common stock pursuant to the Sales Agreement for \$1,042,573 in gross proceeds at a weighted average price of \$0.7410 per share.
 Net proceeds to the Company were \$1,005,715 after deducting commissions and other transaction costs.
-Pursuant to the securities purchase agreement entered into in connection with the Company's registered direct offering that closed on March 2, 2016, the Company is prohibited from selling shares under the Sales Agreement until March 2, 2017.
-See Note 17, "Subsequent Events", for information on this registered direct offering.
+Pursuant to the securities purchase agreement entered into in connection with the Company's registered direct offering that closed on September 19, 2016, the Company is prohibited from selling any additional shares under the Sales Agreement.